Audit Windows Active Directory Security With Powershell

 The next step is to get the cmdlet for AD.

-This cmdlet will allow us to issue commands and provide us with output that will be helpful in the security auditing of AD.
+This cmdlet will allow us to issue commands and will provide us output which will prove useful in the security auditing of AD.
 The cmdlet for AD can be obtained from here.

 - Considering the code in the first URL, copy the content in the highlighted area and paste it into a notepad.